An analogue of Rogers' theorem on sieving in commutative rings: Proof of Theorem

 \end{proof}

-It is easy to see that $(R)$ is satisfied for any finite set of ideals if and only if $(R)$ is satisfied for each quotient ring $R/I$ modulo a nonzero ideal $I$.
-Any order is a one-dimensional Noetherian domain \cite[Proposition 12.2]{neukirch-algnt}.
+It is easy to see that in integral domain $(Rg)$ is satisfied for any finite set of ideals if and only if $(Rg)$ is satisfied for each quotient ring $R/I$ modulo a nonzero ideal $I$.
+Any order is a one-dimensional Noetherian domain \cite[Chapter I, Proposition 12.2]{neukirch-algnt}.
 Therefore Theorem \ref{Rogers for orders} follows from Theorem \ref{Rogers for finite rings} and Lemma \ref{Dedekind criterion}.